OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 are used for variable graphics and schematic animation of models i.e., DynamicSelect annotation.
 They are also used for debugging of state machines.
 Open the :ref:`omedit-diagram-window` for animation.
 It is only possible to animate one model at a time.
-This is achieved by marking the result file active in the Variables Browser.
-The animation only read the values from the active result file.
-It is possible to simulate several models.
-In that case, the user will see a list of result files in the Variables Browser.
-The user can switch between different result files by right clicking on the result file and selecting **Set Active** in the context menu.

 .. figure :: media/omedit-variables-browser.png